Shuixi station: Entrances/exits

-The station has 6 points of entry/exit, with Exits C and F being accessible via elevators.
+The station has 6 points of entry/exit.
+Exits C and F are equipped with elevators.

 When the station initially opened, Exits A and B were set up on the south side of Shuixi Road, while Exit D on the north side of Shuixi Road was opened on 31 May 2022.
 After the Line 7 station opened, Exits C, E and F were added to this station, of which Exits C and F were additionally equipped with elevators to improve accessibility.